baileydunning/campsite-streaming-server/README.md

 Every request is logged—showing endpoints hit and each campsite streamed—so you can trace behavior in real time.
 Additionally, before and after the `/campsites` stream runs (and each time `/status` is called), we sample CPU and memory usage, converting raw bytes to human-readable MB values and reporting heap usage as a percentage.
 Those metrics are logged to the console, offering immediate visibility into resource consumption alongside functional logging.

-The architecture is designed for clarity and testability.
-During startup, raw JSON seed data is written directly to the database.
-However, validation is intentionally deferred until the data is retrieved.
-Each record returned by getRange() is passed through the Campsite model to ensure structure and integrity before streaming.

 ## Architecture

 ```mermaid